edogariu/edogariu.github.io/_pages/projects.md

 layout: page
 title: resources
 permalink: /projects/
-description: Resources from the courses I've taken and elsewhere..
+description: Resources from the courses I've taken and elsewhere.
+The problems in the attached problem sets tend to be very well-chosen, which I think makes them useful.
 nav: true
 nav_order: 3
-display_categories: [math, cos, physics, other, work, fun]
+display_categories: [math, cos, physics, other]
 horizontal: false
 ---